Tikam02/DevOps-Guide/notes/Dev-ops-Interview.md

   - As a DevOps Engineer, interview questions like this are quite expected.
 Start by describing the obvious overlap between DevOps and Agile.
 Although the implementation of DevOps is always in sync with Agile methodologies, there is a clear difference between the two.
 The principles of Agile are associated with seamless production or development of a piece of software.
 On the other hand, DevOps deals with the development, followed by deployment of the software, ensuring faster turnaround time, minimum errors, and reliability.

+#### Q27) Why Are Configuration Management Processes and Tools Important?

+  - Talk about multiple software builds, releases, revisions, and versions for each software or testware that is being developed.
+Move on to explain the need for storing and maintaining data, keeping track of development builds and simplified troubleshooting.
+Don’t forget to mention the key CM tools that can be used to achieve these objectives.
+Talk about how tools like Puppet, Ansible, and Chef help in automating software deployment and configuration on several servers.

+#### Q28) How Is Chef Used as a CM Tool?

+  - The chef is considered to be one of the preferred industry-wide CM tools.
+Facebook migrated its infrastructure and backend IT to the Chef platform, for example.
+Explain how Chef helps you to avoid delays by automating processes.
+The scripts are written in Ruby.
+It can integrate with cloud-based platforms and configure new systems.
+It provides many libraries for infrastructure development that can later be deployed within a software.
+Thanks to its centralized management system, one Chef server is enough to be used as the center for deploying various policies.

+#### Q29) How Would You Explain the Concept of “Infrastructure as Code”(IaC)?

+  - It is a good idea to talk about IaC as a concept, which is sometimes referred to as a programmable infrastructure, where infrastructure is perceived in the same way as any other code.
+Describe how the traditional approach to managing infrastructure is taking a back seat and how manual configurations, obsolete tools, and custom scripts are becoming less reliable.
+Next, accentuate the benefits of IaC and how changes to IT infrastructure can be implemented in a faster, safer and easier manner using IaC.
+Include the other benefits of IaC like applying regular unit testing and integration testing to infrastructure configurations, and maintaining up-to-date infrastructure documentation.

+  - If you have completed a certification on Amazon Web Services (AWS), and are interviewing for niche roles such as AWS-certified DevOps engineer, here are some AWS DevOps interview questions that you must be prepared for:

+#### Q30) What Is the Role of AWS in DevOps?

+  - When asked this question in an interview, get straight to the point by explaining that AWS is a cloud-based service provided by Amazon that ensures scalability through unlimited computing power and storage.
+AWS empowers IT enterprises to develop and deliver sophisticated products and deploy applications on the cloud.
+Some of its key services include Amazon CloudFront, Amazon SimpleDB, - - - Amazon Relational Database Service, and Amazon Elastic Computer Cloud.
+Discuss the various cloud platforms and emphasize any big data projects that you have handled in the past using cloud infrastructure.

+#### Q31) How Is IaC Implemented Using AWS?

+  - Start by talking about the age-old mechanisms of writing commands onto script files and testing them in a separate environment before deployment and how this approach is being replaced by IaC.
+Similar to the codes written for other services, with the help of AWS, IaC allows developers to write, test, and maintain infrastructure entities in a descriptive manner, using formats such as JSON or YAML.
+This enables easier development and faster deployment of infrastructure changes.

+  - Go through this Simplilearn video on “DevOps Interview Questions” delivered by our DevOps certification expert that will help you crack any interview.

 ************
 ### Programming: